 Before we study identifying, investigating and controlling hazards in the workplace, it's important to know how OSHA defines the term.
 A hazard is any workplace condition or a person's "state of being" that could cause an injury or illness to an employee.

 If you look around your workplace, you may be able to locate a few hazardous conditions or work practices without too much trouble.
 Did you know that at any time an OSHA inspector could announce their presence at your corporate front door to begin a comprehensive inspection?
 What would they find?
 What do they look for?
 Now, if you used the same inspection strategy as an inspector, wouldn't that be smart?
 Well, that's what we're going to show you in this module!

 Controlling hazards and exposure to occupational hazards is the fundamental method of protecting workers.
-Traditionally, a hierarchy of control strategies have been used as a means of determining how to implement feasible and effective controls.
-The hierarchy of controls includes the following five strategies:
+Traditionally, a hierarchy of strategies to control hazards has been used to implement feasible and effective controls.
+In our training, we encourage the use of the "Hierarchy of Controls" (HOC) described within the ANSI/ASSP Z10-2012, Occupational Health and Safety Management Systems.
+The six strategies in this model include: